 For a gluten-free version: use gluten-free oats or flaked quinoa

 Set oven to 180 degrees C, gas 4.

 Combine the crumble topping ingredients and stir in about ½ -1 tablespoon of oil so that the oats and almonds bind together.
-Spoon the fruit mixture into an ovenproof dish.

 Peel and core the apple and chop into small pieces (thumbnail size).
 Put chopped fruit into an ovenproof dish, add the fruit juice and cinnamon (and drained sultanas, if using).
 Mix the ingredients well.
 Sprinkle on the crumble topping.
 Place the dish in the oven for 30-35 minutes until the topping is golden and the fruit is bubbling.
 Serve with cream or plain yoghurt.

 Variations: Add a handful of frozen berries to the apple mixture for a blackberry and apple crumble; peel and chop a few stick of Yorkshire rhubarb into 1cm lengths and add to the apple mixture (replace the cinnamon with a few teaspoons of grated root ginger).

 29th June 2020